Home / Jumping Spiders / Vampire (Evarcha culicivora)

 Did You Know

-• They use the blood of the mosquitoes as a fragrance to lure their counterpart for mating.
+• Vampire spiders use the blood from mosquitoes as a scent to attract mates.

 The Vampire spider is a special kind of jumping spider.
 It lives near Lake Victoria, close to Uganda and Kenya.
 Why is it called a Vampire spider?
 Because it loves to eat mosquitoes that suck blood, especially the female ones!